Moyamoya disease: Known genetic causes

 Susceptibility to moyamoya disease-2 (MYMY2; 607151) is caused by variation in the RNF213 gene (613768) on the long arm of chromosome 17 (17q25), although evidence suggests that RNF213 mutation alone is not enough to cause disease.
 Moyamoya disease-5 (MYMY5; 614042) is caused by mutation in the ACTA2 gene (102620) on the long arm of chromosome 10 (10q23.3); and moyamoya disease-6 with achalasia (MYMY6; 615750) is caused by mutation in the GUCY1A3 gene (139396) on the long arm of chromosome 4 (4q32).
 Loci for the disorder have been mapped to the short arm of chromosome 3 (MYMY1) and the long arm of chromosome 8 (8q23) (MYMY3; 608796).
 See also MYMY4 (300845), an X-linked recessive syndromic disorder characterized by moyamoya disease, short stature, hypergonadotropic hypogonadism, and facial dysmorphism, and linked to q25.3, on chromosome 17.

 Molecular mechanisms

-Both familial and sporadic moyamoya cases have unclear molecular causes.
-Inflammatory cytokines and matrix metalloproteinases have been proposed as contributory factors, though the mechanism and significance of observed associations with these molecules is unknown.
+Both familial and sporadic moyamoya diseases have unclear molecular causes.
+Inflammatory cytokines and matrix metalloproteinases have been proposed as contributory factors, though the mechanism and significance of observed associations with these molecules are unknown.
 Researchers also frequently target known contributors to fibrotic and angiogenic changes, such as FGF and TGF-beta, but no conclusive causes have been found.